raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

 Change the 100 in the `pause (ms) 100` block to a longer time so the icon can be displayed for longer.
-We have set it to 2000 ms in this example.
+We have set it to 2000ms (2 seconds) in this example.

 ![TODO - replace with embedded blocks](images/pause-2000.png)